 The OxyCycler System (BioSpherix Systems) allows users to investigate the effects of hypoxia and/or hyperoxia.
 This in vivo system, which can be used for mice or rats, consists of four sealed and independently controlled chambers in which oxygen concentration can be manipulated between 0.1% to 100%.

-If any of your research has been supported in full or in part by a Joslin Diabetes Center DRC Core, please acknowledge the NIH/NIDDK grant as follows: "Supported by DRC, Grant No. P30 DK036836."
+If any of your research in publications has been supported in full or in part by our Core, please acknowledge our NIH/NIDDK grant as follows: "Supported by the Animal Physiology Core of NIH P30 DK036836."